MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 of the previous global timestamp before the restart.
 This ensures that a read or write after the restart is assigned a timestamp greater than or equal to all reads and writes before the restart.

-Everytime the global timestamp is increased, the global write timestamp will be saved in the catalog.
-When Materialize restarts, it will read this timestamp and use it as the global read timestamp.
+Proposal: Use a [Percolator](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36726.pdf) inspired timestamp recovery protocol (See section 2.3 Timestamps).
+Periodically we durably store some value greater than the current global timestamp.
+We never allocate a timestamp larger than the one durably stored, without first updating the durably stored timestamp.
+When Materialize restarts, it uses a value one larger than the value durably stored.

 The properties described in this section and the [Global Timestamp](#Global Timestamp) section are sufficient to ensure Strict Serializability across restarts.